staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 - using Unsafe to create offheap structs opposed to the primitive array strategy.
 - using pruning algorithms to avoid unnecessary work.

-In the meantime I encourage you to take a look at the [Decision Tree](https://github.com/tbrooks8/fault) library.
+In the meantime I encourage you to take a look at the [Sequoia](https://github.com/staples-sparx/Sequoia) library.
 There is definitely work that needs to be done to make it more usable as an open source library: stabilized api, documentation, etc. However, if you have a need for an efficient decision tree implementation you might find it useful.
 At SparX, we have been using it in production successfully for almost a year.